Market Information

 Operational Environment

 Glaston is a frontrunner in glass industry technologies and services, responding globally to the glass processing needs of the architectural, solar, display and automotive industries.
 Demand for Glaston’s products and services is dependent on demand for glass and glass processors’ capacity.
-Glaston estimates that in 2024, the Architectural markets declined in EMEA and China, while the rest of APAC and Americas performed slightly better.
-The mobility market grew strongly in China and declined elsewhere.
+Glaston estimates that in 2025, the Architectural markets in China and EMEA stayed flat at the previous year’s lower level, while they declined in Americas and the rest of APAC.
+The mobility market in China returned to a more normal level after a record year in 2024 and elsewhere stayed flat.

 Use of glass in construction is increasing through urbanization.
 Special requirements for glass are growing due to changing environmental factors, increasing safety regulations and energy-efficiency demands.